data-share/popular-dishes-proxy/README.md

 # popular-dishes-server

-This server provides the end-points for a popular dishes service on to a well known restaurant's web application.\\
+This server provides the end-points for a popular dishes service on to a well known restaurant's web application.

+&nbsp;
 ## Get restaurant info

 * GET ```/api/dishes/restaurant/:id```